 Irbid is known as Jordan’s cultural capital and is home to 10 universities.
-However, pockets of severe poverty exist in the city, particularly in the refugee camps that are home to more than 25,000 inhabitants.
+However, pockets of severe poverty exist in the city, particularly in the refugee camps.
+There are around 130,000 Palestinian and Syrian refugees currently living in Irbid.

 Overcrowding and lack of access to basic facilities and employment mean that many refugee families are unable to care for and protect their children.

 A hidden population living in poverty in refugee camps

 Irbid is located 70 kilometres from the capital, Amman, and is home to over 1 million people.
 Irbid is considered the cultural capital of Jordan and is home to four major universities and a large number of private colleges and schools.
 The city’s primary industry is the service sector, mostly related to the university population.
 There are 26 publishing companies and Irbid has the highest number of internet cafes per capita in the world.

-In 2007, there were 70,000 registered students attending Irbid’s 10 universities, including Jordanians and international students from 47 different countries.
-In spite of this boost to the local economy, many of the city’s inhabitants live in poverty, compounded by overcrowding, high unemployment and lack of access to basic health care.
+In spite of this, many of the city’s inhabitants live in poverty, compounded by overcrowding, high unemployment and lack of access to basic health care.

-Before the outbreak of the Syrian civil war, approximately 25,000 Palestinian refugees are camped in Irbid and in recent years, Jordan has accepted many political refugees from Syria.
-Without citizenship, these people are unable to access basic social services and it is difficult to find employment.
+Before the outbreak of the Syrian civil war, approximately 25,000 Palestinian refugees lived in Irbid's refugee camps.
+In recent years, Jordan has accepted many refugees from Syria.
+Without citizenship, they are unable to access basic social services and it is difficult to find employment.
 Children are most at risk since they have been forced to leave home and have often experienced traumatising levels of violence.

 The situation of women is improving, but more could be done